onflow/ccf/ccf_specs.md

 - `let aoa: [AnyStruct] = ["hello", true]` declares `aoa` of type `[AnyStruct]`.

 CCF encoding decouples value encoding from type encoding.
 For example:
-- Cadence booleans is encoded as a tuple of type and value: the `Bool` type and its value.
+- Cadence boolean is encoded as a tuple of type and value: the `Bool` type and its value.
-- Cadence strings is encoded as a tuple of type and value: the `String` type and its value.
+- Cadence string is encoded as a tuple of type and value: the `String` type and its value.

 For compactness, encoders can omit encodings of Cadence type when:
 - Optional value is nil, provided that the optional type information is encoded in the outer container.
 - Element's type matches the outer container's element type.

 For example, when encoding a Cadence container such as `Array`:
-- `[String]`: each element's type matches the outer container's element type, so encoders can omit encoding each element's type.
+- `[String]`: each element's type matches the outer container's element type, so encoders can omit each element's type.
 - `[AnyStruct]`: each element's type cannot match the outer container's element type, so encoders must encode the type for each element.

 ### Valid CCF Encoding Requirements

-A CCF encoding is valid if it complies with "Valid CCF Encoding Requirements".
+A CCF encoding is valid if it complies with "Valid CCF Encoding Requirements."

 Encoders MUST produce valid CCF encodings from valid input items.
-Encoders are not required to check for invalid input items (e.g. invalid UTF-8 strings, duplicate dictionary keys, etc.) Applications MUST NOT provide invalid items to encoders.
+Encoders are not required to check for invalid input items (e.g., invalid UTF-8 strings, duplicate dictionary keys, etc.) Applications MUST NOT provide invalid items to encoders.

 Decoders MUST reject CCF encodings that are not valid unless otherwise specified in this section.

 A CCF encoding complies with "Valid CCF Encoding Requirements" if it complies with the following restrictions:

 - CBOR data items MUST be well-formed and valid as defined in RFC 8949.
-E.g. CBOR text strings MUST contain valid UTF-8.
+For example, CBOR text strings MUST contain valid UTF-8.
 As an exception, RFC 8949 requirements for CBOR maps are not applicable because CCF does not use CBOR maps.

 - CCF encodings must comply with specifications in "CCF Specified in CDDL Notation" section of this document.